Timmy-P/Crit-Counter/README.md

 # Crit-Counter
- Payday 2 mod to track how many critical hits you perform throughout the course of a level.
+ Payday 2 Mod to track the number of critical hits you perform throughout the course of a level.